wp-plugins/dk-new-medias-image-rotator-widget/readme.txt

 6. Drag & Drop images to sort, right in the widget settings.

 == Changelog ==

+= 1.0.2 =
+Release Date: October 19, 2014

+* Enhancement: Adjustment of speed transition to allow for slower transitions.

 = 1.0.1 =
 Release Date: October 19, 2014